Note: This page is will be constantly updated as new ideas and research come in. Please register for updates.

 But healthcare is a mess.
-Prices are too high, there is unequal access, and although the quality of care in the US tends to be overall quite good, America’s health span and life spans trend lower than most developed countries.
+Prices are too high, there is unequal access, and although the quality of care in the US tends to be quite good, America’s health span and life spans trend lower than most developed countries.

 The solution, at its core, is to design public policy that neither blindly accepts the “free market” as the savior (ignoring obvious market failures) nor places government in total control in a way that risks stifling innovation.
 In short, let markets work where they work and correct them where they don’t.
-The basic principles to doing this are as follows:
+The basic principles for doing this are as follows:

-Education/Science and Technology
+Education, Science and Technology

-The advancement of science and technology underpins not only current economic growth and human progress, but the long term sustainability of civilization itself.
+The advancement of science and technology underpins not only current economic growth and human progress, but the long-term sustainability of civilization itself.
 It is foolish for us to assume that technology, like time, is asymmetric and always moves in one directly.
 Technology can (and has) moved in the reverse direction.

 Therefore, we should do everything in our power to sustain and accelerate technological advancement.
 This can be done via:

-The inclusiveness of the economy (and therefore its sustainability) as well as technological advancement potential is inextricably linked to government and policy.
+The inclusiveness of the economy (and therefore its sustainability) as well as technological advancement potential is inextricably linked to government design and policy.